 In a production environment, the Uyuni Server and clients should always use a firewall.
-For a comprehensive list of the required ports, see Installation-and-upgrade > Ports.
+For a comprehensive list of the required ports, see installation-and-upgrade:network-requirements.pdf.

-1.2.4.
-Ports
+2.2.5.
+Required Network Ports

 This section contains a comprehensive list of ports that are used for various communications within Uyuni.